davidgiven/cpm65/README.md

 ### Commodore PET notes

-  - You need a PET 4032 or 8032 (no other models) and either a 4040 disk drive or something else which supports the same geometry.
+  - You need a PET 4032, 8032 or 8096 and either a 4040 disk drive or something else which supports the same geometry.
 The disk image is for a 35-track SSSD system (I made it with cc1541).
 Adapting it for other drives should be easy.

   - The 4032 is set up for the Graphics Keyboard.
-The 8032 is set up for the Business Keyboard.
+The 8032 and 8096 are set up for the Business Keyboard.
 (It would also be trivial to emulate the Business Keyboard on the Graphics Keyboard, but that is likely to be confusing.)

   - It's much faster than the Comodore 64 --- you can run the assembler in real time without having to worry about retirement.